iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 ### 1.1 Bitcoin's Transparency Problem

-Bitcoin, despite popular misconception, is not anonymous—it is pseudonymous.
+Bitcoin, despite popular misconception, is not anonymous.
+It is pseudonymous.
 Every transaction is permanently recorded on a public ledger, creating a complete transaction graph that links addresses through their spending patterns.
 Research has repeatedly demonstrated that this transparency, combined with off-chain data sources, enables deanonymization of users through:

 - **Transaction graph analysis**: Clustering algorithms identify addresses controlled by the same entity
 - **Amount correlation**: Matching input/output amounts across transactions
 - **Timing analysis**: Transaction timing patterns reveal behavioral signatures
 - **Exchange KYC linkage**: On-ramps and off-ramps connect pseudonyms to identities

 The implications extend beyond individual privacy.
-Financial surveillance at scale becomes trivial, and the fungibility of Bitcoin is compromised—coins with "tainted" histories may be rejected or discounted.
+Financial surveillance at scale becomes trivial, and the fungibility of Bitcoin is compromised, since coins with "tainted" histories may be rejected or discounted.

 ### 1.2 The Zerocash Solution